ccallawa/alyvix_doc/alyvix_designer/designer_element_tree.rst

 a component in that group.

 In addition to manually selecting the bounds of the region, you can right click on any point on the screen and Alyvix will try to automatically determine the appropriate rectangle to use.
+You can also resize the bounding edges of any capture region by dragging them with the left mouse button.

-You can continue adding components and new groups using the methods above without showing the Designer panel.
+You can continue adding components and new groups using the mouse and keyboard shortcuts without showing the Designer panel.

 At any point you can switch between selecting regions and the Designer panel.
 Use the :kbd:`ESC` key to open the Designer panel, and the :guilabel:`EDIT` button at the bottom left corner of the